UN investigator: Crimes against humanity under Myanmar junta

 Myanmar for five decades had languished under strict military rule that led to international isolation and sanctions.
 As the generals loosened their grip, culminating in Nobel Peace Prize laureate Aung San Suu Kyi’s rise to leadership in 2015 elections, the international community responded by lifting most sanctions and pouring investment into the country.

-Christine Schraner Burgener told AP shortly before her 3 1/2 year term as the U.N. special envoy for Myanmar ended on Oct.
+Christine Schraner Burgener told The Associated Press shortly before her 3 1/2 year term as the U.N. special envoy for Myanmar ended on Oct.
 31 that “civil war” has spread throughout the country.

 The U.N. investigative body was established by the Geneva-based Human Rights Council in September 2018 with a mandate to collect, consolidate, preserve and analyze evidence of the most serious international crimes and violations of international law committed in Myanmar.